Skip to main content

 Common Questions Answered

-It pulls data from Google Sheets, PostgreSQL, MongoDB, Microsoft SQL Server, and Google Analytics, merging them into a master Google Sheet on a scheduled basis.
-Each record is tagged with a unique source identifier to preserve traceability.
+The workflow automatically pulls data from five different sources including Google Sheets, PostgreSQL, MongoDB, Microsoft SQL Server, and Google Analytics into a single master Google Sheet.
+Each dataset is tagged with a unique source identifier to maintain traceability, enabling seamless and traceable data integration without manual intervention.